 Criminal Trespass in the first degree forms the basis of a Class 6 Felony if one desecrates a religious symbol or religious structure, such as a church.

 Criminal Trespass may be a Class 1 Misdemeanor if you enter a residential yard looking into a residence which infringes on the inhabitant's right of privacy.

 Criminal Trespass in the second degree is a Class 2 misdemeanor and occurs when a defendant enters or remains unlawfully in a non-residential structure or fenced commercial yard.

 Criminal Trespassing in the third degree is a Class 3 Misdemeanor and occurs when a defendant enters or remains unlawfully on the property after a reasonable request to leave by the person in lawful control of the property.

 Their experienced Phoenix, Arizona criminal defense attorneys may be able to negotiate a more serious charge of criminal trespass down to a less serious one.
-Contact Montano Arentz & Handler, PLLC to discuss your case.
+Contact Montano Arentz & Associates, PLLC to discuss your case.

 When a defendant defaces, damages or otherwise tampers with property of another person, the defendant will be indicted for criminal damage.
 Graffiti is an example of criminal damage.

 If the damage to property is ten thousand dollars or more, then the crime is classified as a Class 4 Felony with the felony classification status being reduced depending on the amount of damage.
 Criminal Damage is a Class 2 misdemeanor when the damage is less than two hundred and fifty dollars.